-Before you start figuring out which innovative materials or designs you might include in your new strategy; determining clear objectives is a crucial part of starting your sustainability efforts.
-It translates in defining what exactly does sustainability means to your organization.
-Without this vision in place, it’ll be complicated to determine where to focus your resources or if your work will actually add value to your business.
+Before deciding which innovative materials or designs to include in its strategy, a business must first determine clear objectives.
+This includes defining what exactly sustainability means to an organization.
+Without this vision in place, it can be difficult to determine where to focus resources and how to add value to the business.

 - What are the social and environmental impacts of your company’s packaging throughout its lifecycle?

 - How does that compare to your product’s impact?

 - What issues do your customers and stakeholders care about?